opensrp/opensrp-client-core/README.md

 `BaseDataObject` | Data object with datestamps, void flag, related void details and server version `BaseEntity` | Extends `BaseDataObject` to include the `baseEntityId`, `identifiers`, `addresses` and `attributes` that are common in OpenSRP models
 `Client` | Represents a patient in OpenSRP eg. a child.
-It contains relevant patient details and extends `BaseEntity` `ColumnAttribute` | Represents a column using type, is-primary-key and is-index properties.
+It contains relevant patient details and extends `BaseEntity` `ColumnAttribute` | Represents a column using the type, is-primary-key and is-index properties.
 It is used in the `EventClientRepository` class to define and access columns in the appropriate table
 `Event` | It represents an event in OpenSRP which are mainly [encounters](#https://github.com/OpenSRP/opensrp-client-native-form#encounter-types) eg. Birth Registration, Death.
 It extends the `BaseDataObject` and provides other properties
-`Obs` | It represents an observation in an `Event` _above_ `Query` | It represents a data query and enables creation of queries using an OOP approach `FormData` | It represents form fields, their inputs and any sub-forms `FormField` | It represents a single form question/field with a name, value and source `FormInstance` | It represents a `FormData` of a specific definition version `FormSubmission` | It represents the status of form before or after submission.
+`Obs` | It represents an observation in an `Event` _above_ `Query` | It represents a data query and enables creation of queries using an OOP approach `FormData` | It represents form fields, their inputs and any sub-forms `FormField` | It represents a single form question/field with a name, value and source `FormInstance` | It represents a `FormData` of a specific definition version `FormSubmission` | It represents the status of a form before or after submission.
 It therefore contains other metadata such as client version and server verion.
-`SubForm` | It represents a form inside another form `Alert` | It represents a notification about an encounter which is due or overdue the expected time `ANM` | It represents a healt services provider `Child` | It represents a child
+`SubForm` | It represents a form inside another form `Alert` | It represents a notification about an encounter which is due or overdue the expected time `ANM` | It represents a health services provider `Child` | It represents a child
 `EligibleCouple` | It represents an eligible couple `FormDefinitionVersion` | It represents a form version `Mother` | It represents a mother
-`Photo` | It represents a photo by storing the file path & resource id `ProfileImage` | It represents the photo of an entity `Report` | It represents the report
+`Photo` | It represents a photo by storing the file path & resource id `ProfileImage` | It represents the photo of an entity `Report` | It represents a report
-`MontlyReport` | It represents a monthly report `Response` | It represents a http response with status & payload `ServiceProvided` | It represents a service that was provided to a patient `TimelineEvent` | It represents an event within a patient's life eg. birth
+`MontlyReport` | It represents a monthly report `Response` | It represents an HTTP response with status & payload `ServiceProvided` | It represents a service that was provided to a patient `TimelineEvent` | It represents an event within a patient's life eg. birth